muness/muness.github.io/_drafts/an_introduction_to_strategy.md

 ## Takeaway

-Strategy isn't a buzzword: it's about figuring out a path towards a goal.
-The S&T Trees framework offers a tangible way to visualize and critique your strategic journey.
-It also gives you a way to split work, giving people owning different branches autonomy while connecting all the strategies and nested tactics back to the common objectives.
+Strategy isn't just a buzzword: it's about forging a path towards meaningful goals.
+The S&T Trees framework offers a tangible blueprint for mapping and evaluating your strategic journey.
+Beyond providing a structure, it allows for delegation across branches, fostering autonomy while ensuring alignment towards the broader objectives.

+While S&T Trees lay a foundation for meeting objectives, remember that [planning is more important than plans](/blog/2023-09-26-planning-not-plans).
+Overloading your S&T tree with details from the beginning is not necessary.
+Instead, prioritize the most important branches, work through them and, as those mature, progressively flesh out and tackle other branches.